vatesfr/xen-orchestra/docs/docs/users.md

 The first time a user signs in, XO will create a new XO user with the same identifier (i.e. GitHub name), with _user_ permissions.
 An existing admin will need to apply the appropriate permissions for your environment.

 First you need to configure a new app in your GitHub account.
-Go to your Github settings > "Developer Settings" > "OAuth Apps" > "New OAuth App".
+Go to your GitHub settings > "Developer Settings" > "OAuth Apps" > "New OAuth App".

 1. Name your GitHub application under "Application Name".
 2. Enter your Xen Orchestra URL (or IP) under "Homepage URL"